 I am in a privileged position.
 When I was a child, my parents didn’t call me “it”, nor did they lock me in a cupboard for 18 hours a day or feed me a diet of dog biscuits and cheese and onion crisps.
 They actually seemed to like me, even when I was a little git, and even encouraged me to have my own opinions.
+How silly of them, especially when you look at what I have become; an opinionated writer.

-In any case, I’m the father to an eight-year-old boy.
+In any case, I’m father to an eight-year-old boy.
 I want him to have experiences and opportunities that he wants.
 The traditional expression, of course, is “experiences that I never had”, but I don’t agree; he might not want those experiences, because it might not interest him.

 It is, however, a big responsibility; to help him discover what he wants to be in his life.
 Of course, it’s rare for any eight-year-old to know precisely what he wants to do for longer than five minutes, let alone five decades of their career.
 It’s not always the case, I concede – my cousin’s similarly-aged son has been determined to be a RAF pilot for as long as I can remember – but is the norm.